 So how do you know if you have hearing loss – and to what degree?
 Don’t guess or try to treat your inability to hear with over-the-counter or mail order solutions.
 Instead, make an appointment with a qualified hearing healthcare professional.
 Your family physician may be able to refer you, or you can visit our online directory and find a trusted professional in your community.

-Based on the outcome and the lifestyle information you provide, the hearing healthcare professional will be able to recommend a course of treatment, which may include the purchase of hearing aids and enrollment in aural communication classes.
+Based on the outcome and the lifestyle information you provide, the hearing healthcare professional will be able to recommend a course of treatment, which may include the purchase of hearing aids and enrollment in auditory therapy classes.
 Keep in mind, untreated hearing loss puts you at risk for developing a host of other health-related problems, including depression, dementia and Alzheimer’s disease.
-With close to 80 percent of hearing aid users reporting satisfaction with their hearing instruments, there’s no time like the present to get your hearing tested – and treated.